 Lauderdale County Schools complies with the Alabama Act 106 that mandates school systems identify and serve gifted students.
-Lauderdale County Schools follow the guidelines set forth in the "gifted" section of the Alabama State Department of Education-Administrative Code-Chapter 290-8-9-12 for: Referral, Consent, Evaluation, Eligibility Determination, Placement and Service Delivery Options, Gifted Education Plan, Administration, Caseload, and Procedural Safeguards.
+Lauderdale County Schools follow the guidelines outlined in the Alabama State Department of Education, Administrative Code-Chapter 290-8-9-12, Gifted Section for Referral, Consent, Evaluation, Eligibility Determination, Placement/Service Delivery Options, Gifted Education Plan, Administration, Caseload, and Procedural Safeguards.

 Definition of Gifted

 Gifted students are those who perform at or who have demonstrated the potential to perform at high levels in academic or creative fields when compared to others of their age, experience, or environment.
 These students require services not ordinarily provided by the regular school program.
 Students possessing these abilities can be found in all populations, across all economic strata, and in all areas of human endeavor.